AnnaVerbe/Flies-tune-the-activity-of-their-multifunctional-gyroscope/README.md

 ```

 ## Fig. 6:
-In File 'Fig6' run the Matlab script XXXX
+In File 'Fig6' run the Matlab script 'Figure6_Verbeetal.m'
 ```
 Data files are located in the file 'Fig6'
 ```